phylun/GenKDCrack/README.md

 # Semantic segmentation using generative knowledge distillation for crack detection

 This codes are inspired by Jun-Yan Zhu*, Taesung Park*, Phillip Isola, and Alexei A. Efros.
 "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks", in IEEE International Conference on Computer Vision (ICCV), 2017.
-In particular, 'option' based implementation is heavily borrowed from ([Link](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/master/options)).
+In particular, 'option' based implementation is heavily borrowed from their code ([Link](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/master/options)).

 Please cite our paper if you find it useful for your research.